m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 In network-assisted congestion control, routers provide explicit feedback about rates that end systems should be sending at.

-A router might set a single bit indicating congestion, as is the case in TCP’s Explicit Congestion Notification ([ECN](https://en.wikipedia.org/wiki/Explicit_Congestion_Notification)) extensions.
+A router might set a single bit indicating congestion, as is the case in TCP's Explicit Congestion Notification ([ECN](https://en.wikipedia.org/wiki/Explicit_Congestion_Notification)) extensions.
 Alternatively, a router may just explicitly specify the rate that a sender should be sending at.

 ## TCP Congestion Control
 In TCP congestion control, senders continue to increase their sending rate until they see packet drops in the network.